 The Danger of a Single Story

-Chimamanda Adichie gives a powerful Ted Talk about the danger of a “single story” in which cultures are shown from only one angle.
+Chimamanda Ngozi Adichie gives a powerful TED Talk about the danger of a “single story” in which a culture is shown from only one angle.

-In this inspiring Ted Talk, Dena Simmons stresses the importance of cultivating an environment in which students of color feel comfortable to be themselves.
+In this inspiring TED Talk, Dena Simmons stresses the importance of cultivating an environment where students of color feel comfortable to be themselves.

-Victor Rios shares his story of success and urges educators (and everyone) to not see students as “at-risk,” but as “at-promising.”
+Victor Rios shares his story of success and urges educators (and everyone) to not see students as “at-risk,” but as “at-promise.”

 Creating Culture with Storytelling

 A sense of culture affects how we see ourselves and how confident we are in our abilities to succeed, Kindra Hall explains in this video, highlighting the importance of culture in storytelling.

 The Power of Storytelling to Change the World